bbbbbr/megaduck-quique-disasm/docs/Megaduck Quique info.md

           - Wait for response up to 50 msec `Check_Send_Byte_OK`
               - If OK calculate checksum (truncated to 8 bits) and send it
-                - two's complement of (Sum of all bytes sent)
+                - two's complement of (Sum of all bytes sent but excluding checksum)
                   - I.E: (((Length + 2) + sum of buffer bytes) xor 0xFF) + 1
               - Wait for response up to 50 msec
                 - If no Reply then Failed